The 2026 Urban Tree Festival

 Friday 15th May

-10.00am - 4.00pm - Fruit Tree Nursery Volunteer Day, Leeds - A hands-on day at a Leeds fruit tree nursery, helping propagate and care for trees with practical tasks and a shared ve
+10.00am - 4.00pm - Fruit Tree Nursery Volunteer Day- Spend a day at a Leeds fruit tree nursery helping to propagate and grow trees.
+Activities include weeding, mulching, watering, composting… vegan homemade lunch included.

 10.30am - 4.00pm - The Urban Forest Exhibition and Pop-up Café - open daily at Art Hub Studios, New Cross, serving drinks and cake in a relaxed space.